sbb-design-systems/lyne-components/src/components/sbb-title/readme.md

 In scenarios where the visual representation needs to be different from the semantic meaning of the title level, it is possible to use the `visual-level`.

+As a default the `<sbb-title>` contains spacing on top and bottom.
+To achieve a custom spacing, set margin on `<sbb-title style='margin:0'>`.
+As an alternative you can also set the following css vars: `--sbb-title-margin-block-start-override` and `--sbb-title-margin-block-end-override` to a specific value.

 <!-- Auto Generated Below -->